-Occupational Therapists, Physiotherapists and Speech Language Pathologists are Health Professionals who work with people of all ages to improve or maintain their well being in everyday activities such as play, learning, communication, getting along with others and forming friendships movement skills, everyday tasks and leisure.
+Occupational Therapists, Physiotherapists and Speech Language Pathologists are Allied Health Professionals who work with people of all ages to improve or maintain their well being in everyday activities such as play, learning, communication, getting along with others and forming friendships, movement skills, everyday tasks and leisure.

-Our therapists work with children from 0 to 18 years who have a disability or developmental delay.
+Our therapists work with children from 0 to 7 years who have a disability or developmental delay and 7-65 who have a disability.
 We partner with families/carers to work out what their priorities are to assist their child to meaningfully participate in all areas of life.

-Our therapists work with children who may have challenges in one or more of the following areas:
+Our Occupational Therapists (OT) work with people who may have challenges in one or more of the following areas:

-SLPs work with children who may have challenges in one or more of the following areas:
+Our Speech Language Pathologists (SLP) work with people who may have challenges in one or more of the following areas:

 These difficulties may be due to a variety of reasons including: developmental delay, learning difficulties, physical impairment (ie Cerebral Palsy, amputation etc), Intellectual or sensory Impairment, Autistic Spectrum Disorder or illness and may range from mild to severe.

 assess gross motor development and levels of mobility